Rebecca Gould: Translations

 Gould translates from Persian, Georgian, and Russian.
-Her translations include The Death of Bagrat Zakharych and other stories by Vazha-Pshavela (2019), After Tomorrow the Days Disappear: Ghazals and Other Poems of Hasan Sijzi of Delhi (2016), and Prose of the Mountains: Tales of the Caucasus (2015).
-Her most recently translations with Iranian poet and scholar Kayvan Tahmasebian include High Tide of the Eyes: Poems by Bijan Elahi (2019) and House Arrest: Poems of Hasan Alizadeh (2022), was awarded a PEN Translates Award from English PEN.
+Her translations include The Death of Bagrat Zakharych and other stories by Vazha-Pshavela (2019), After Tomorrow the Days Disappear: Ghazals and Other Poems of Hasan Sijzi of Delhi (2016), and Prose of the Mountains: Tales of the Caucasus (2015), which was the first English translation of several stories by Alexander Qazbegi.
+Her translations with Iranian poet and scholar Kayvan Tahmasebian include High Tide of the Eyes: Poems by Bijan Elahi (2019) and House Arrest: Poems of Hasan Alizadeh (2022), was awarded a PEN Translates Award from English PEN.
 Gould is also co-editor with Tahmasebian of the Routledge Handbook of Translation and Activism (2020).

 Selected publications

 A fraction of Gould's works: